Cruising (film): Production

 The Motion Picture Association of America (MPAA) originally gave Cruising an X rating.
 Friedkin claims that he presented the film to the MPAA board "50 times" at a cost of $50,000 and deleted 40 minutes of footage from the original cut before he secured an R rating.
-The deleted footage, according to Friedkin, consisted entirely of footage from the clubs, in which portions of the film were shot and consisted of "[a]bsolutely graphic sexuality ... that material showed the most graphic homosexuality with Pacino watching, and with the intimation that he may have been participating".
+The deleted footage, according to Friedkin, consisted entirely of footage from the clubs, depicting "[a]bsolutely graphic sexuality ... that material showed the most graphic homosexuality with Pacino watching, and with the intimation that he may have been participating".

-In some discussions, Friedkin claims that the missing 40 minutes had no effect on the story nor the characterizations, but in others, he states that the footage created "mysterious twists and turns (which [the film] no longer takes)", that the additional footage made the suspicion that Pacino's character may have become a killer more clear, and that the missing footage simultaneously made the film both more and less ambiguous.
+In some discussions, Friedkin claims that deleting the 40 minutes had no effect on the story nor the characterizations.
+In others, he states that the footage created "mysterious twists and turns (which [the film] no longer takes)", suggested more clearly that Pacino's character may have become a killer, and simultaneously made the film both more and less ambiguous.
 When Friedkin sought to restore the missing footage for the film's DVD release, he discovered that United Artists no longer possessed it.
 He believes that UA destroyed it.
 Some obscured sexual activity remains visible in the film as released, and Friedkin intercut a few frames of gay pornography into the first scene, in which a murder is depicted.

 This movie represents the only film soundtrack work by the punk rock band the Germs.
 They recorded six songs for the film, of which one, "Lion's Share", appeared.
 The cut "Shakedown, Breakdown" was written and recorded specially for the film by cult band Rough Trade.
-Soundtrack director Jack Nitzsche had initially attempted to include two songs—"Endless Night" and "Devil's Sidewalk"—by Graham Parker and the Rumour in the film, but legal issues prevented the songs from being used.
+Soundtrack director Jack Nitzsche had initially attempted to include two songs—"Endless Night" and "Devil's Sidewalk"—by Graham Parker and the Rumour in the film, but legal issues prevented their inclusion.
 The songs appeared on Parker's 1980 album The Up Escalator.

 Friedkin asked gay author John Rechy, some of whose works are set in the same milieu as the film, to screen Cruising before its release.
 Rechy had written an essay defending Friedkin's right to make the film, but not defending the overall film.
 At Rechy's suggestion, Friedkin deleted a scene showing the Gay Liberation slogan "We Are Everywhere" as graffiti on a wall before the first body part is pulled from the river, and added a disclaimer: